Bedrock-OSS/regolith/docs/docs/guide/configuration.md

   // These fields are for Regolith specifically "regolith": {
-    // "useAppData" determines whether or not to use the app data folder, regolith should save its cache
-    // in user app data folder (true) or in the project folder in ".regolith" (false).
-This setting is
-    // optional and defaults to false.
-    "useAppData": false,
     // Profiles are a list of filters and export information, which can be run with 'regolith run <profile>' "profiles": {
       // 'default' is the default profile.
 You can add more.